Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Evidence of Non-Markovianity

 The dynamics of the individual qubits studied in the preceding section have been claimed to be non-Markovian, although no definite evidence for the absence of Markovianity was presented.
 We remove that discrepancy in this section by using standard conceptualizations of non-Markovianity.

-We begin by using the ``BLP'' non-Markovianity measure of Breuer, Laine and Piilo \cite{Piilo}, which uses the fact that a Markovian evolution results in reducing the distance (as quantified by certain distance measures, e.g. the trace distance), as time progresses, between two (arbitrary) states $\rho(t)=\ket{\psi_t}\bra{\psi_t}$ and $\tau(t)=\ket{\tilde{\psi_t}}\bra{\tilde{\psi_t}}$.
-The reduction of trace distance between the two states signifies outflow of information from the system to the environment.
-Occasional backflow of information is a trait of non-Markovian evolution, which may show up as non-monotonicity - with time - of the trace distance.
+We begin by using the non-Markovianity measure of Breuer et al.~\cite{Piilo}, which uses the fact that a Markovian evolution results in reducing the distance (as quantified by certain distance measures, e.g., the trace distance), as time progresses, between two (arbitrary) states $\rho(t)=\ket{\psi_t}\bra{\psi_t}$ and $\tau(t)=\ket{\tilde{\psi_t}}\bra{\tilde{\psi_t}}$.
+The reduction of trace distance between the two states signifies the outflow of information from the system to the environment.
+Occasional backflow of information is a trait of non-Markovian evolution, which may show up as nonmonotonicity, with time, of the trace distance.
 The corresponding measure of non-Markovianity has been defined for the quantum process $\phi(t)$ as